OUR MISSION

 -

-Through his time at Ednovate, Mr. Lopez has had four advisories and been part of developing what an advisory looks like—adding structure but keeping the heart of it as a sense of community and someone they can go to.
+Through his time at Ednovate, Mr. Lopez has had four advisories and been part of developing what an advisory looks like.
+He added structure but kept a sense of community at the heart of it, making sure scholars always had someone they could go to.
 Here’s what he shared about the power of advisory:

 FINANCIAL SUMMARY